Economic analysis of climate change: Underestimation of economic impacts

-The amount by which greenhouse gas emissions are reduced is forecast to substantially affect the number of Winter Olympic Game venues that will have reliably cold conditions.
+The amount by which greenhouse gas emissions are reduced is forecast to substantially affect the number of Winter Olympic Game venues that will have reliably snowy conditions.

+Though Europe and North America have the most potential venues for Olympic Winter Games, a higher portion of those venues are projected to be climatically unreliable because of global warming.

 Studies in 2019 suggested that economic damages due to climate change have been underestimated, and may be severe, with the probability of disastrous tail-risk events.

 Tipping points are critical thresholds that, when crossed, lead to large, accelerating and often irreversible changes in the climate system.
 The science of tipping points is complex and there is great uncertainty as to how they might unfold.
 Economic analyses often exclude the potential effect of tipping points.
 A 2018 study noted that the global economic impact is underestimated by a factor of two to eight, when tipping points are excluded from consideration.

 The Stern Review from 2006 for the British Government predicted that world GDP would be reduced by several percent due to climate related costs.
 However, their calculations may omit ecological effects that are difficult to quantify economically (such as human deaths or loss of biodiversity) or whose economic consequences will manifest slowly.
 Therefore, their calculations may be an underestimate.
 The study has received both criticism and support from other economists.